ClassicsWoTWorkshop/Japanese-Reddish-Brown/README.txt

 IMPORTANT NOTE: Only the tanks that are currently in HD have the color swap.
 The non-HD tanks still have their default green color.
 Since WG is going to rework them into HD at some point anyways, I'd rather not have to re-do the mod twice for those tanks.
 Plus, the color shows up weird since they use the old model/texture system.

-I included preview images in the download ZIP file for both if you'd like to have a look before you install.

 Enjoy!

 - FastestClassic